 Prior to being diagnosed with Sleep Apnea, you likely woke up during the night gasping for air, woke yourself up snoring, or were “kindly” told by a partner that you sounded like a lumberjack when you slept.

 Now that you’ve completed tour sleep study and you’re treating your Sleep Apnea with your CPAP machine, you definitely expected to stop snoring, right?
-While snoring with a CPAP is not the norm, there are some easy ways to troubleshoot where the issue lies and finally start getting that rest you deserve.
+While snoring with a CPAP is not the norm, there are a few things you can do to find the cause of the issue.